flusio/Minz/docs/getting_started.md

 Minz provides a class to abstract the HTTP requests: `\Minz\Request`.
-It contains the parameters (e.g. `GET` and `POST` parameters), as well as the headers.
+It contains the parameters (e.g. `GET` and `POST` parameters), as well as the headers, cookies and server information.
 You have to initialize the request only once in your index file, then it will be passed to the different Minz components. **Abstracting the requests makes it a lot easier to write tests.**

 For now, I’ll just show you how to use it to change the word “World” by a parameter passed via a `GET` parameter.
 Add the following lines after the